mattlwoh/design-system/lantern-os/README.md

 ### Cards

-A Lantern OS card is: `--bg-surface` fill, `1px solid --border-1`, `4px` radius, `24px` padding, no shadow.
+A Lantern OS card is: `--bg-surface` fill, `1px solid --border-1`, `18px` radius, `28–32px` padding, no shadow.
 That's it.
-Variation comes from content density and the optional accent left rule (2px wide, used very sparingly to denote a section type).ide, used very sparingly to denote a section type).
+Variation comes from content density, not decoration.
+The reference kit uses bigger, softer cards with generous inner space rather than many tight ones.

 ---